 - Drawing conclusions from information provided

-- Understanding the literal and figurative meaning from texts and being able to identify each
+- Understanding the literal and figurative meaning from text topics and being able to identify each

 - Understanding the relationship between concepts and words used in text